eliroc98/dialogue_coherence/README.md

 [^raganato2018]:
     Raganato, Alessandro, and Jörg Tiedemann.
 “An Analysis of Encoder Representations in Transformer-Based Machine Translation.”
 In Proceedings of the 2018 EMNLP Workshop BlackboxNLP: Analyzing and Interpreting Neural Networks for NLP, 287–97.
 Brussels, Belgium: Association for Computational Linguistics, 2018. https://doi.org/10.18653/v1/W18-5431.

+[^ye2021]:
+    Ye, Zheng, Liucun Lu, Lishan Huang, Liang Lin, and Xiaodan Liang.
+“Towards Quantifiable Dialogue Coherence Evaluation.”
+In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers), 2718–29.
+Online: Association for Computational Linguistics, 2021. https://doi.org/10.18653/v1/2021.acl-long.211.